-The Registration Form for Kendrick School (Intention to take the Entrance Test) will be available to complete online from 1st May 2023 and must be submitted by midnight Saturday 1st July 2023.
-The online registration form can be accessed from Kendrick School website from the Admissions page and then by selecting Admission into Year 7 in September 2024.
+The Registration Form for Kendrick School (Intention to take the Entrance Test) will be available to complete online from Thursday 1st May 2025 and must be submitted by midnight Tuesday 1st July 2025.
+The online registration form can be accessed from the Kendrick School website from the Admissions page and then by selecting Admission into Year 7 in September 2026.